calfizzi/MC_LiquidCrystal/README.md

 int  read   ( uint8_t address, uint8_t *buffer,
               uint8_t size);                      Read a list of Bytes via I2C on an internal dispositive register address using Hardware Address setted.
-                                                  if no error returns number of bytes read
+                                                  if no error returns number of bytes read.